 2. Infrastructure: A Guide to the Industrial Landscape – To be perfectly honest, I don’t fully understand the appeal of this book.
 It’s about . . . infrastructure?
 What I do know is that I’ve given it to several men and they’ve all responded as if I’d just handed them the Magna Carta.
 Essentially it’s about buildings and systems that make modern life as we know it possible.

-3. The Americans – If the dad in your life isn’t watching The Americans, here is your chance to rectify that.
-If he is watching it, chances are he would appreciate the opportunity to revisit his favorite episodes of this tautly written, intensely suspenseful, totally preposterous and yet completely compelling drama.
-I promise, it’s really that good.
-And while you’re buying Season 1, you might as well spring for Season 2, which is a steal at $10 right now.
+3. The Americans – If the dad in your life hasn’t watched The Americans, here is your chance to rectify that.
+If he has watched it, chances are he would appreciate the opportunity to revisit his favorite episodes of this tautly written, intensely suspenseful, totally preposterous and yet completely compelling drama.
+You can get the complete series on DVD for only $36.99 right now.

 4. Ross Macdonald: Three Novels of the Early 1960s – Does your dad or husband like mysteries?
 Then he needs a collection of Ross MacDonald thrillers.
 These hardboiled novels will have him on the edge of his seat as private detective Lew Archer solves the ugly mysteries of postwar Los Angeles.
 I can only read these after my kids have gone to bed.
 Otherwise, their needs go unmet as I frantically turn the page (or rather, press the button on my Kindle) to find out what happens next.